-SECTION 15.
-Board Vice Chairman.
+SECTION 15 Board of Trustees- Vice Chairman

 The Board shall, at its first Regular Meeting and thereafter, at the expiry of each Board Vice Chairman term, appoint, by at least a majority vote of all of the then current Trustees, a vice chair for a period of one (1) year (“Board Vice Chairman”).
 The Board Vice Chairman shall chair Board Meetings in the absence of the Board Chairman.
 In the absence of the Board Vice Chairman at a Board Meeting, the Board shall temporarily appoint, by a majority vote, another Trustee to be a recording Trustee at such Board Meeting.
-Other than as specified in these Bylaws or as required by any overriding provisions of the Non-Profit Law, the Board Vice Chairman shall have no additional powers in addition to his / her powers as a Platinum Trustee.

-SECTION 16: Board Advisors.
+SECTION 16 Board Advisors

 The Board shall, at its first Regular Meeting and thereafter, at the expiry of each Board Advisors term, appoint, by at least 2/3 majority vote of all of the then current Trustees, the following Board Advisors for a period of Two years.

-SECTION 16.1 Legal Counsel.
+SECTION 16.1 Legal Counsel

 The Legal Counsel shall be responsible for guiding and advising the Corporation on, and otherwise managing, all legal and regulatory matters of the Corporation, as well as, in general, performing all duties incident to the office of Legal Counsel.

+SECTION 16.2 Religious Counsel

-SECTION 16.2.
-Religious Counsel.
-The Religious Counsel will be responsible for guiding and advising on the Religious and Rituals part of the corporation’s activity.
-He/She should be easily available by phone or in person and is resident of USA.
+The spiritual benefactor of KDVYO division will be responsible for guiding and advising on the Religious and Rituals part of the corporation’s activity.

+SECTION 17 BOT Meeting Attendance

+All BOT members, advisers, secretary, treasurer and presidents of all different divisions are required to attend the regular meetings.

+SECTION 18 Compensation

-SECTION 17.
-Compensation.
-Neither the Board Chairman nor any other Trustee shall receive any salaries for their services on the Board; however, Trustees may be entitled to reimbursement of reasonable expenses incurred for their services on the Board in such manner as the Board allows.
+Neither the BOT Chairman nor any other Trustee shall receive any salaries/compensation for their services on the Board; however, Trustees may be entitled to reimbursement of reasonable expenses incurred for their services on the Board in such manner as the Board allows.

-SECTION 18.
-Committees.
+SECTION 19 Committees

 The Board, by resolution adopted by a majority of the Trustees present at a meeting at which a quorum is present, may, as it deems fit, establish or appoint committees, the chairman thereof to be designated by the Board in the making of such appointments.
-Each such committee shall have one (1) Platinum Member and one (1) Diamond Member as voting committee member or an advisors, who shall serve on the committee until removed or until their term on the Board expires.
-Any committee member may be removed by a majority vote of the Board whenever in its judgment the best interests of the Corporation are to be served by such removal, provided, however, such removed committee member shall continue to serve on the Board as a Platinum Trustee.
+Each such committee shall have one board trustee as a liaison or as a chairperson depending on the importance of the committee., who shall serve on the committee until removed or until their term on the Board expires.
+Any committee member may be removed by a majority vote of the Board whenever in its judgment the best interests of the Corporation are to be served by such removal, provided, however, such removed committee member shall continue to serve on the Board as a Trustee.

+SECTION 20 Special Resolutions

-SECTION 19.
-Special Resolutions.
-Notwithstanding any other provision of these Bylaws, but excepting powers expressly reserved in the Bylaws for the Founder Trustee(s) or Diamond life members, the following items shall require a majority vote of at least three-fourth (3/4th) (any fraction to be rounded off to the nearest lower whole number) of all of the then current Trustees (“Supermajority”) for adoption by the Board:
+Notwithstanding any other provision of these Bylaws, but excepting powers expressly reserved in the Bylaws for the Founder Trustee(s) or Founder Pioneer Trustees or pioneer trustees or Diamond trustees, the following items shall require a majority vote of at least three-fourth (3/4th) (any fraction to be rounded off to the nearest lower whole number) of all of the then current Trustees (“Supermajority”) for adoption by the Board:

-Alteration, amendment or repeal of these Bylaws or any provision of the Bylaws, except Article III (Founder Trustees);
+Amendment, alteration or change in or to Corporation’s certificate of incorporation, Corporation’s name, Corporation’s principal office, or Corporation’s change of status or form of business organization.

-Removal of a Diamond life member, or a Primary Executive Officer with or without assigning any reason whatsoever;
+Removal of a a Primary Executive Officer with or without assigning any reason whatsoever;

 Election of one (1) Founder Trustee in the event there are no Founder Trustees;

-Any determination in relation to a Termination Event, a DT Termination Event, or a GT Termination Event;
+Any determination in relation to a Termination Event, for any trustee;